The wall of AWESOME!

 How to truly, authentically, and effectively listen

-Being an ally/advocate is great.
+Speaking out is noble.
 Ducking for cover is understandable.
 Everyone gets to choose for themselves how open they want to be, but what if you’re more exposed than you think?
-A bad actor’s ability to harm is limited only by information and imagination, but who has time to learn expert risk management and safety skills?
+A bad actor’s ability to harm is limited only by information and imagination.

 Topics:LGBTQ+, Safety, Security, Internet, Social Media, Risk Management, Life Skills, OPSEC.